Michael Levytsky: Life

 Mykhailo Levytskyi was born on 17 February 1774 at Lanchyn, in Pokuttya region, the son of Rev. Stefan Lewicki (sic), the Greek Catholic priest in Lanchyn and Maria (last name unknown).
 He was one of at least eight children born to Rev. Stefan and Maria.
 Mykhailo's older brother, Gregory, became a priest also and served the village of Prysowce (Ukr: Prysivtsi) as its Greek Catholic pastor.
 Mykhailo studied philosophy and theology in Lviv and later in Vienna where, after his (Priestly) ordination in 1798, he entered in force to the Greek Catholic parish of the St. Barbara and where he got a doctorate in theology.
 Returned to Galicia, became prefect of the Lviv Theological Seminary and later Professor of Scripture and Pastoral Theology at the University of Lviv.

-In 1813, he was appointed bishop of the Archeparchy of Przemyśl and so consecrated Bishop on 20 September 1813 by Metropolitan Antin Angelovych.
+In 1813, he was appointed bishop of Przemyśl and so consecrated Bishop on 20 September 1813 by Metropolitan Antin Angelovych.
 He participated in the Congress of Vienna.

-On 17 August 1815 Mykhailo Levytskyi was designated Metropolitan of Lviv by Emperor Francis II of Austria and so confirmed by Pope Pius VII on 8 March 1816.
+On 17 August 1815, Mykhailo Levytskyi was designated Metropolitan of Lviv by Emperor Francis II of Austria and so confirmed by Pope Pius VII on 8 March 1816.

 He founded 383 parochial schools, cared for the publication of textbooks for them, and he supported the creation of educational associations of priests.
 Together with John Mohylnytskym he sought the introduction of teaching in the Ukrainian language in schools in Eastern Galicia.

 Later defined as conservative, he was close to the Polish gentry circles, and enemy of modern trends in social and cultural life.

 During the revolution of 1848, he supported the creation of the Supreme Ruthenian Council, which supported the Ukrainophile and pro-Habsburg positions of the Western Ukrainian Clergy, and encouraged the clergy to work on the education of the people.